 - Ketostix: (Aka Urine Strips); measure acetoacetate in urine.

-As we touch on further done the page, we do not use Ketostix anymore.
+As we touch on we do not use Ketostix anymore.

 Keto Mojo Blood Test Ketone Meter